vacuumlabs/cardano-hw-cli/docs/poolRegistration.md

 ## Create transaction witnesses

 This includes creating witnesses with the operator, pool and for all included pool owners.
 Only pool owners can provide their witness from a hardware wallet.
+Pool keys and spending keys must be managed by cardano-cli.

 ```
 ## operator witness - Signed by pool operator (payer of pool deposit and fees)